Starting as an engineering manager

 Driving outcomes

 Not all your reports would be experienced managers.
-Hence create sufficient checkpoints to enable course correction and coaching.
-This is absolutely essential.
+Hence, create sufficient checkpoints to enable course correction and coaching.
+This is essential.
 When I say course correction, please don’t take it as telling someone what to do.
 It is to be done through coaching.
-If you have very little experience coaching, then you probably need to read, learn and practice it at work before you take on the challenge of managing managers.
+If you have very little experience of coaching, then you probably need to read, learn and practice it at work before you take on the challenge of managing managers.

 Cultivating great leadership

-The most important aspect of being a manager of managers is to ensure that the right organisational culture gets passed on.
+The most important aspect of being a manager of managers is to ensure that the right organizational culture gets passed on.
 Your managers are the ones interacting with the teams.
 You want to make sure that you set an example for your managers to use when managing their reports.
-That’s how you ensure the right culture is cultivated in the organisation.
+That’s how you ensure the right culture is cultivated in the organization.
 You must be the great coach that you want your managers to be.
 So highlight your values and your managers will start appreciating those values too.

 Use your 1-1s to be the best coach you never had, or maybe you had a great one, which is why you are where you are.
 These are necessary.
 You should enable your 1-1s to let your reports vent and discuss issues with you.
-You may not have all the answers and you don’t have to.
+You may not have all the answers, and you don’t have to.
 The point is to help them find the answers by being a good sounding board for their issues.
 That’s the best thing a coach can do.
 LISTEN.
 BE PRESENT for your report.
-If it is a 30 minute session, ensure all your distractions are turned off - by that I mean, your team’s instant messaging software and emails too.
+If it is a 30-minute session, ensure all your distractions are turned off - by that I mean, your team’s instant messaging software and emails too.
 This simple act of being there for your report, helps develop a stronger relationship with them, it will also help them learn how to do better 1-1s.

 Older and more experienced managers